These pocket batteries will top up your phone and even your tablet or laptop

 Even the casual user will likely see their phone cry out for help and activate its battery-saving mode each and every evening – and it's a similar story with smartwatches and laptops, which also struggle to see out a full working day without being plugged in.

-Thankfully, help is at hand via the portable charger, also known as the power bank.
+Thankfully, help is at hand via the portable charger, also known as the power bank, or battery pack.
 These are external batteries which charge up from a wall outlet, then connect to your phone (or almost any other device) via USB, and recharge their battery.

 In many cases they are compact in size and easy enough to carry around in your bag or even your pocket.
 The smallest carry roughly enough energy to charge your phone once, while the biggest and most expensive power banks can power three devices at once, quickly recharge a MacBook or Nintendo Switch via a USB C cable, and even offer wireless charging for when you forget the cable at home.